 To Summarize

-Remember, both platforms – Android and iOS has its certain benefits and pitfalls.
+Remember, both platforms – Android and iOS have their certain benefits and pitfalls.
 The key is to analyze your app, its target audience, and the latest monetization trends to make an informed decision.

 By carefully considering these factors listed above, you can effortlessly select the platform as per your business requirements.
 Eventually, you can attain maximum revenue potential for your app over a short haul.